 Section 2.05 Issuance of Certificates .
 The Trust shall issue Certificates to the Purchasers as follows:

 (a) Class A Certificates.
-The Trust shall issue to the Class A Certificateholders (i) on the Closing Date, the Class A Series 1 Certificates in an aggregate amount equal to the Class A Initial Base Amount for such Series, and (ii) on each Purchase Date thereafter, an additional Series of Class A Certificates in an aggregate amount equal to the purchase price thereof.
+The Trust shall issue to the Class A Certificateholders (i) on the Closing Date, the Class A Series 1 Certificates [and the Class A Series 2 Certificates,] in an aggregate amount equal to the Class A Initial Base Amount for such Series, and (ii) on each Purchase Date thereafter, an additional Series of Class A Certificates in an aggregate amount equal to the purchase price thereof.

 (b) Class B Certificates.
-The Trust shall issue to the Class B Certificateholders (i) on the Closing Date, the Class B Series 1 Certificates in an aggregate amount equal to the Class B Initial Base Amount for such Series, and (ii) on each Purchase Date thereafter, an additional Series of Class B Certificates in an aggregate amount equal to the purchase price thereof.
+The Trust shall issue to the Class B Certificateholders (i) on the Closing Date, the Class B Series 1 Certificates [and the Class B Series 2 Certificates,] in an aggregate amount equal to the Class B Initial Base Amount for such Series, and (ii) on each Purchase Date thereafter, an additional Series of Class B Certificates in an aggregate amount equal to the purchase price thereof.

-Section 2.06 .
+Section 2.06 Applicable Rate Yield Factor .

 (a) General.
-Except as set forth in Sections 2.07 and 9.05, the " with respect to each of the Certificates during each monthly Interest Period, shall be equal to the LIBOR determined for such Interest Period plus the Applicable Margin (or as described in Section 2.07 , the Base Rate); provided that any amount which is not paid when due shall bear interest from the date on which such amount is due until such amount is paid in full, payable on demand, at a rate per annum equal at all times to the Rate .
+Except as set forth in Sections 2.07 and 9.05, the "Applicable Rate"Yield Factor" with respect to each of the Class A Certificates during each monthly Interest Period, shall be equal to the LIBOR determined for such Interest Period plus the Applicable Margin (or if the LIBOR cannot be determined for such period as described in Section 2.07 or 6.01(d)(ii), the Base Rate); provided that any amount which is not paid when due shall bear interest from the date on which such amount is due until such amount is paid in full, payable on demand, at a rate per annum equal at all times to the Base Default Rate in effect from time to time plus 1% per annum.

 (b) Interest Setting Date.
-Two LIBOR Business Days before the first day of such Interest Period, the Administrative Agent shall determine the Certificates and shall promptly notify the Trustee and the Purchasers thereof.
+Two LIBOR Business Days before the first day of such Interest Period, the Administrative Agent shall determine the Applicable Rate for such Yield Factor for the Class A Certificates and shall promptly notify the Trustee, the Servicer and the Purchasers thereof.
 Each such determination shall be final, conclusive, and binding on all parties thereto, absent manifest error.

 (c) Computations.
 All computations of the Yield Factor based on the Base Rate (except during such times as the Base Rate is determined pursuant to clause (b) of the definition thereof) shall be made by the Administrative Agent on the basis of a year of 365 or 366 days, as applicable, and all computations of the Yield Factor based on the LIBOR or the Federal Funds Rate shall be made by the Administrative Agent on the basis of a year of 360 days consisting of twelve 30 day months, in each case for the actual number of days (including the first day but excluding the last day) occurring in the period for which such Yield Amount is payable.